Noncommutative homological mirror functor: K ahler manifolds with finite group symmetry

-\begin{prop} The endomorphism quiver $\hat{Q}$ of $\tilde{\bL}$ equals to $Q \# G$, where $Q$ is the endomorphism quiver of $\bL$ and the function $\mathfrak{f}$ in Definition \ref{Q*G} is taken to be the one given in Lemma \ref{lem:g_x}. \end{prop}
+\begin{prop} The quiver $\hat{Q}$ formed by odd-degree generators of $\tilde{\bL}$ equals to $Q \# G$, where $Q$ is the quiver of $\bL$ and the $G$-grading $\mathfrak{f}$ in Definition \ref{Q*G} is taken to be the one given in Definition \ref{lem:g_x}. \end{prop}

 Then we consider the weakly unobstructed relations and worldsheet superpotential.
-By using the correspondence between holomorphic polygons bounded by $\tilde{\bL}$ upstairs and those bounded by $\bL$ downstairs, one easily obtain the following propositions.
+By using the correspondence between holomorphic polygons bounded by $\tilde{\bL}$ upstairs and those bounded by $\bL$ downstairs, one easily obtains the following proposition.

 \begin{prop} Let $P_{\bar{X}} \in \Lambda Q$ be the weakly unobstructed relations in the definition of $\cA$, where $\bar{X}$ runs over the even-degree generators of $\bL$ other than the fundamental classes of $L_i$.
 Then the weakly unobstructed relations for $\tilde{\bL}$ are given by $P^g_{\bar{X}}$ which are the lifting of $P_{\bar{X}} \in \Lambda \hat{Q}$ by $g \in G$ given in Definition \ref{def:lift-path}.
 Thus the quiver algebra with relations upstairs is given by $\hat{\cA} = \Lambda \hat{Q} \big/ \langle P^g_{\bar{X}} \rangle$.